Reconfigurable dissipative entanglement between many spin ensembles: from robust quantum sensing to many-body state engineering: Setup for reconfigurable reservoir engineering

 Here, all the spin operators are now spin-$S$ operators acting on a particular sub-ensemble.
 As we will see, even without the spin-exchange interactions $\chi$ we can generate interesting states, but including them for the case of $L>2$ gives access to an even richer set.
 The imaginary amplitude of these interactions will be crucial, since they provide an effective 1D ordering of the ensembles (as the sign of spin exchange amplitude between $k$ and $l$ depends on the sign of $(k-l)$).

 All the new terms introduced in $\hat{H}$ are compatible with the experimental tools of cavity QED.
-As shown in Fig.~\ref{fig:schematic}, one can implement Eq.~(\ref{eq:model}) by trapping many spin ensembles in a cavity, each with different detunings $\delta_l$.
+One can implement Eq.~(\ref{eq:model}) by trapping many spin ensembles in a cavity as shown in Fig.~\ref{fig:schematic}.
+The detunings $\delta_l$ can be realized by applying separate Rabi drives with different frequencies that selectively address individual sub-ensembles, or by using a single global drive while engineering effective detunings for each ensemble via local frequency shifts (e.g. AC Stark shifts, Zeeman shifts).
 Similar to the setup in Ref.~\onlinecite{Periwal2021}, the chiral spin-exchange couplings $\chi$ can be engineered by applying a magnetic-field gradient along the cavity, which allows for engineering cavity-assisted Raman processes between ensembles separated by different distances independently via frequency selection.
 Alternatively, one can also engineer $\chi$ using a chiral quantum network \cite{Stannigel2012,Ramos2014,Pichler2015,Lodahl2017,Suarez-Forero2025}, which functions by coupling each spin ensemble to an optical cavity, and then connecting all these cavities via chiral waveguides.
 We discuss the details of the implementation of chiral spin-exchange couplings $\chi$ in App.~\ref{sec:experiment}.

 As we increase $L$, we systematically reduce the permutation symmetry of the model, yielding dynamics that is far richer than the simple CRF model.
 We will consider the full range of this explicit symmetry breaking, from the minimal case of $L=2$, to the maximal case $L = N_{\rm tot}$ (i.e., each sub-ensemble consists of a single atom).
 Note that the fully-permutation-symmetric limit $L=1$ (i.e., the bare CRF model) does not admit pure dissipative steady states except in the trivial case where there is no drive, $\Omega = 0$.
 As we show below, the situation is very different (and richer) when permutation symmetry is broken.
 For an even number $L$, we will show that Eq.~(\ref{eq:model}) has a {\it unique pure} steady state $|\psi_{\rm ss}^{(L)}\rangle$ for any $\Omega > 0$ as long as the following two conditions on the drive detunings are satisfied: \begin{itemize} \item For each spin ensemble $k$, there exists another spin ensemble $l$ such that $\delta_k = -\delta_l$. \item If $\chi=0$, all the detunings $\delta_l$ are nonzero and different from each other. \end{itemize} At a heuristic level, these conditions suggest a kind of pairing structure in the steady state between ensembles with equal-in-magnitude, opposite-signed detunings.
 We will see explicitly how this manifests itself.